r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       if the code its not broken with a missplaced special character or other diferent thing interfering with sourcecode normal execution, before sending your obfuscated code to target machine ..

-           To conduct this kind of tests we need to allow the execution of powershell scripts.
+      To conduct this kind of tests (In powershell) we need to allow the execution of powershell scripts.
                  1º - Start Windows PowerShell with the "Run as Administrator" option.
                  2º - Execute the follow in terminal: set-executionpolicy remotesigned